Cooking Ingredient Glossary

 Tips: Be sure to purchase fresh almonds.
 Old or rancid almonds taste terrible.

 Where to find it: Almonds can be purchased at most grocery stores and natural food stores.
-To save money, consider buying them in bulk from a co-op or straight from an orchard, such as Zinke’s Almond Orchard, or online.
+To save money, consider buying them straight from an orchard, such as Zinke’s Almond Orchard, or online.

 Almonds that have had their skins removed.
 Blanched almonds can be purchased or you can blanch them yourself.